 Selecting a Metal Hose for a Low-Temperature Application

 In summary, there is no one answer to “how low you can go” in regards to operating temperatures for metal hose.
 Finding out as much as possible about the intended application, including any applicable standards, ensures not only that the materials of the assembly will be able to handle the application, but also that the assembly will conform to any required specifications.
+If you have any questions regarding the conditions and standards involved in your low-temperature applications, please contact us and we would be happy to help you!

 The original article was written by Abby Svitana, Market Analyst at Hose Master.